evilmartians/lefthook/docs/node.md

 ## Install

-Lefthook is available on NPM in two flavors:
+Lefthook is available on NPM in the following flavors:

  1. [lefthook](https://www.npmjs.com/package/lefthook) that will install the proper binary: